 Who will be teaching you

-Edge Hill University has over 30 years’ experience in delivering field biology degrees and has a wealth of experienced tutors, technical staff and field and laboratory equipment to support the study of biotechnology.
+Edge Hill University has over 30 years’ experience in delivering biology-based degrees and has a wealth of experienced tutors, technical staff and field and laboratory equipment to support the study of biotechnology.
 The Biology department is friendly and approachable and of a size that enables us to know our students personally.

 Our experienced and knowledgeable staff take pride in the quality of their teaching.
 Their research activity means they keep up-to-date with current developments in their areas of interest and pass this knowledge onto their students.